Industrial/Organizational Psychologist Career (Salary + Duties)

 Companies That Hire Industrial/Organizational Psychologists

 I/O psychologists aren’t just working with C-suite employees of Fortune 500 companies.
-They might conduct research related to workplace issues, work alongside unions to develop healthy workplace policies, or lobby for better protections for employees.
+They might research workplace issues, work alongside unions to develop healthy workplace policies, or lobby for better employee protections.
 I/O psychologists may find themselves at any of these organizations:

 • Commercial enterprises